ONEARMY/academy/docs/spaces/shredder.md

 Begin with basics

 Start with your most essential items - shredder, workbench, basic tools – then build out from there as you start to see what suits your workflow best.

-> Pro Tip: it’s nice to keep your workspace furniture on wheels so that you can easily move it around as needed
+`It’s nice to keep your workspace furniture on wheels so that you can easily move it around as needed`

 When possible, look for secondhand options to reduce the amount of new materials and resources being used to start your space.